CodeRhymesLife/collective.usermanual/README.rst

 Plone User Manual
 =================

-    With Selenium-automated screenshots
+**Now with Selenium-automated screenshots!**

-This is a work in progress to create user manual for Plone with fully automated screenshots.
-Once all screenshots have been migrated, we refactor this to support multiple languages (with localized screenshots for free).
+This repository is a work in progress to create up-to-date user manual for Plone with fully automated screenshots.
+Once all screenshots have been migrated to be Selenium-generated, we refactor this to support multiple languages (with localized screenshots for free).

 Quick start
 -----------

-0. Bootstrap
+0. Clone and bootstrap

    .. code:: bash